Wake up! It’s Medication Time!

 But what happens if you run into a business partner who thinks they know best and outright refuses to change?
 They tell you they’ve been in business longer than you’ve been around.
 Well take it in stride and keep going.
 One of the best stories I have is when an Executive Director told me we should just award the business to an agency (losing all our leverage) since that’s how he had always done it.

 I still tried my hardest to explain why this wasn’t the best approach.
 It didn’t matter – he obviously knew better than I did.
 So I kept my mouth shut and moved the project forward.
 Now imagine his surprise when they came back and the pricing was well over 1M+ more expensive (blended hourly rate was over 15/hr. higher) than the other brands they supported at the company, since they “knew” they had the business.
 They had taken advantage of the situation. *Insert shocked face here*

 So where does the journey end?
-Will you eventually become friends with the Commercial team like McMurphy did with the other patients and make an impact on them?
-Maybe they will invite you to go team building on a boat after escaping from the ward for a day?
-Well let’s hope tso.
+Will you eventually become friends with the Commercial team and make an impact on them?
+Maybe they will invite you to go team building on a boat after escaping from the ward for a day!
+Well, let’s hope too.
 Inclusion to meetings or events is a sign of partnership and trust.
 And most importantly, a sign you’ve done something right!

 Check out Category Management Mondays

 Would you rather watch a video than read a blog?
 Then check out more video blogs from Ms Category Management 👉🏼 Here

 Would you rather listen to a podcast than a blog?
 Then check out the podcast links for Ms. Category Management 👉🏼 Here

 One thought on “One Flew Over a Commercial Team’s Nest”

 Excellent POV , well constructed, I’m currently working with my Souring team to better improve our PO process.
 Thank you.